 It’s important to understand that the searcher is looking for something specific.
 No one wants to waste their time online searching for something and getting bad results.
 That is where you come in.

 This might sound easy, but it’s not so simple.
 The reason being is that a single search term could have more than one possible intent.
 There could be secondary reasons for the user search aside from the primary.

 There are multiple questions that you want to ask yourself when trying to evaluate search result such as:

 - Does the returned content closely match the content, are the results too broad or narrow.

 - Can you easily navigate the website and can the content be easily seen or read?
 If it doesn’t meet these requirements then it should receive a lower rating as it’s not convenient to deal with a site that is hard to get around or find the information that you are looking for.

 - You need to take into consideration why the user has searched for the term and what was their main reason or goal.
-Why did they search for the term and were the results returned satisfactory.
+Why did they search for the term and were the results returned satisfactorily.

-- There can be a one or more reasons for a user doing a search for a term.
+- There can be one or more reasons for a user doing a search for a term.
 That user could be looking for something specific or visit exact websites using such terms like ‘Facebook’, ‘Wikipedia’, or ‘yahoo.com’.

 - The user could be looking for information or learn about something specific.
 Some examples might be: ‘cake recipe’, ‘Kansas weather’, ‘Star Wars movies’.

 Remember that in almost all cases a single search term could have multiple possible reasons.
 You should try to figure out what the main or primary reason is and which are secondary reasons.

 Search term: (USA) Quizno’s website